EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Post-print**:  is a digital draft of a research journal article after it has been peer reviewed and accepted for publication, but before it has been typeset and formatted by the journal.

 * **Pre-print**: a version of a scientific paper that precedes formal peer review and publication in a scientific journal.

+* **Preregistration**: researchers have the option or are required to submit important information about their study (for example: research rationale, hypotheses, design and analytic strategy) to a public registry before beginning the study.
+Preregistration can help counter reporting bias.

 ## Q